-Arguably boasting some of the most stunning surrounds Mount Hotham Alpine Resort is certainly worth the four and a half hour drive.
-While not ideal for a day trip, Hotham makes the perfect spot for a quick and action packed weekend getaway.
-With three terrain parks and 35 kilometres of cross-country skiing, snow play, sled dog tours, ski school, snowboarding lessons, gear hire and plenty of accommodation a good time is absolutely guaranteed at Mount Hotham.
+Arguably boasting some of the most stunning surrounds Mount Hotham Alpine Resort is certainly worth the four-and-a-half-hour drive.
+While not ideal for a day trip, Hotham makes the perfect spot for a quick and action-packed weekend getaway.
+With three terrain parks and 35 kilometers of cross-country skiing, snow play, sled dog tours, ski school, snowboarding lessons, gear hire, and plenty of accommodation a good time is absolutely guaranteed at Mount Hotham.

 4. Mt Baw Baw Alpine Resort

-Mount Baw Baw offers year round with fun.
-Catering for snow enthusiasts during the white season and outdoor adventurers, hikers and bike riders during the green season.
+Mount Baw Baw offers year-round fun.
+Catering for snow enthusiasts during the white season and outdoor adventurers, hikers, and bike riders during the green season.
 Just 2.5 hours from Melbourne the pristine paradise is home to 30 hectares of groomed runs, seven ski lifts, three snow play areas, and 10kms of groomed cross-country ski trails.

 5. Lake Mountain